anastasiakassari/the-movies-club/README.md

 # README

-This is MovieRama, a social platform to share their favourite movies.
+This is The Movies Club, a social platform for users to share their favourite movies.